 Registration and Fee Information

-The two T4U sites and the two GEAR-UP sites are limited to students enrolled in those schools.
-The school identifies students who are eligible to participate in the program.
+[The two GEAR-UP sites are limited to students enrolled in those schools.
+The school identifies students who are eligible to participate in the program.]

 students are tested before instruction begins.
 To initiate testing, you will

 Students who qualify for free or reduced meals according to Federal Guidelines are eligible to participate in the Practicum Program.
 In this program, students work with university undergraduate or graduate students under the direction of highly trained master instructors and a university assistant professor.
 Twelve 90-minute lessons are delivered during each session.

 [PLEASE NOTE: Our Practicum Program is full for the Spring 2017 semester.
 New applicants will be put on a wait-list and called if any openings occur.
 Thank you!]

 Confidential, Objective Evaluation

 instruction begins, we assess a child's math or reading ability, strengths, and needs.

 If we find that he or she has needs other than math or reading, we will provide a

 referral to another resource and serve as an advocate for the child if desired.

 forms are available online, by calling 414.410.4380, by emailing Jane Radaj, Ph.D. at firstname.lastname@example.org, or in person at: